Loading

 Jazz and blues

 Deep Ellum's claim to fame has been its music.
-By the 1920s, the neighborhood had become a hotbed for early jazz and blues musicians, hosting the likes of Blind Lemon Jefferson, Robert Johnson, Huddie "Lead Belly" Ledbetter, and Bessie Smith in Deep Ellum clubs such as The Harlem and The Palace.
+In the 1920s and 30s, the neighborhood had become a hotbed for early jazz and blues musicians, hosting the likes of Blind Lemon Jefferson, Blind Willie Johnson, Robert Johnson (who recorded 27 tracks with Don Law in a nearby Vitagraph recording studio in downtown Dallas), Huddie "Lead Belly" Ledbetter, the young T-Bone Walker, Lightnin' Hopkins, Whistlin' Alex Moore, and Bessie Smith.
+These and other musicians performed on the streets and in Deep Ellum clubs such as The Harlem and The Palace.
 From 1920 to 1950, the number of nightclubs, cafes, and domino parlors in Deep Ellum jumped from 12 to 20.

 In 1937, a columnist described Deep Ellum as: